E-RayZer: Self-supervised 3D Reconstruction as Spatial Visual Pre-training: Approach

 \section{Approach}

-From unlabeled multi-view image sets, \ours\ learns to predict camera (poses \& intrinsics) and \textbf{explicit} 3D scene geometry under self-supervision.
-E-Rayzer's internal self-supervised representations can be further leveraged for downstream tasks, showing \ours's potential as a 3D-aware visual pre-training framework.
+From unlabeled multi-view images, \ours{} learns to predict camera parameters (poses and intrinsics) and \textbf{explicit} 3D scene geometry under self-supervision.
+Its learned representations can be further leveraged for downstream tasks, demonstrating \ours{}'s potential as a 3D-aware visual pre-training framework.

 In the following, we first revisit RayZer~\cite{jiang2025rayzer}, the \textit{implicit} predecessor, and discuss its limitations (Sec.~\ref{sec:preliminaries}).
 Building on RayZer's core design while addressing these issues by leveraging \textit{Explicit} 3D modeling, we introduce \textit{E}-RayZer (Sec.~\ref{sec:architecture}).
 Finally, we present a sequence-level curriculum learning strategy based on visual overlap between frames to improve performance and scalability (Sec.~\ref{sec:curriculum}).